 Sustainability – the likely ability of an intervention to continue to deliver benefits for an extended period of time after completion.
 Projects need to be environmentally as well as financially and socially sustainable.

-Project objectives
+Project objectives:

 The objective of the project titled “ Kazakhstan- Wind Power Market Development Initiative” is to promote the development of the wind energy market in Kazakhstan by: (a) assisting the Government to formulate a National Program on Wind Energy Development; (b) providing information for and building the local capacity to develop wind energy projects in Kazakhstan and to organize financing for them (including site “mapping” and expansion of the wind speed measurement program); (c) facilitating the construction of the first 5MW wind farm to prepare ground for and reduce the risks of further investments; and (d) monitoring, analysing and disseminating the experiences and lessons learned during the implementation of the project.